cc32d9/nfc-seal/README.md

 * on all of the above concatenated, sha256 hash is signed by issuer's key.

-The memory is protected from writing with a 4-byte password.
-There are several options, depending on usage of the chip.
-If a chip is reusable, it can be re-labeled using the password.

-* If it's a single-use chip, such as a physical seal that gets destroyed after opening, the password is taken as a random number, and immediately discarded.

-* If the private key for signing the chips is available in raw form, the label signature is concatenated with the first 4 bytes of the private key, hashed with sha256, and the first 4 bytes of resulting hash are the password for write protection.

-* If the private key is stored on a hardwarre wallet, it's impossible to retrieve in raw form, so the password is derived from a predefined passphrase, concatenated with the label signature, hashed with sha256, and the first 4 bytes of the hash are taken as a password.
+The memory is protected from writing with a 4-byte password, as follows.
+The 7-byte chip UID is added at the end of the issuer's passphrase.
+A resulting bytes array is hashed by SHA256.
+First 4 bytes of the hash are used as the password, and 2 following bytes are used as PACK for authentication validation.
+This allows the issuer to erase the label and re-write the chip if needed.